 Some women simply think they can make peace with a changed or flat body.
 They understand that they can always return for reconstruction if that seems preferable in the future.

 If you are a breast cancer patient considering reconstruction, here is an excellent resource.
-This website was created by a BIDMC patient who had bilateral mastectomies without reconstruction.
-The web site offers pictures and a great deal of information about surgery, prostheses and clothing.
+The website offers pictures and a great deal of information about surgery, prostheses and clothing.